1,000+ Opportunities

 Water and Sewer Infrastructure Communities Facilities and Services Early Childhood Education and Care Facilities Communication, Recreation Centers, Parks, and Libraries Architectural Barrier Removal Commercial Rehabilitation Your City or County (Required) Kansas economic development Ideal Newsletter (Required) Kansas Department of Commerce Office of Rural Prosperity Office of Broadband Development Company/Organization (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce

-Based on current listing details, eligibility includes: Cities and counties in Kansas, excluding federal entitlement areas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Cities and counties in Kansas, excluding federal entitlement areas.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 16, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Water & Sewer Infrastructure are due October 16, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 ACCEL-KS Kansas SBIR/STTR Matching Program is a state grant from the Kansas Department of Commerce providing up to $250,000 to Kansas-based businesses and early-stage companies that have received federal SBIR or STTR awards.
 The program accelerates the commercialization of innovative research and technology by supplementing federal Phase I and Phase II awards with state matching funds.
 Eligible applicants include businesses, researchers, and early-stage companies operating in Kansas that hold qualifying federal SBIR or STTR awards.
 The program helps Kansas innovators advance technology from research to market.